Board Certified Psychiatrist · Author · Host of What Patients Say

 There's a personal dimension to this that I want to be honest about.
 Psychiatric training cultivates a particular kind of mental vigilance.
 You learn to anticipate, to analyze, to hold multiple possibilities at once and stay several steps ahead.
 It's a skill the work genuinely requires.
 But skills don't come with an off switch — and I came to understand, from the inside, how easily a well-trained mind becomes an overactive one.

 I wrote this book because I kept encountering the same pattern, year after year, and because I felt a growing frustration that we weren't giving people what they actually needed.
+Not more medication.
 Not more insight.
 Not more analysis.
 Real, practical tools to step out of the loop.

 This isn't only a clinical problem.
 It's a human one.
 And it deserved a book that treated it that way.